AU-DIS/ConQA/README.md

         * **vgId**: Visual Genome Id of the image.
         * **Relevance**: is a three-element array representing the number of votes for Relevant, Non Relevant, and Unsure, respectively.

+The folder `repro-kit` contains scripts to reproduce the reported results.
+More information can be found on the [readme file of the repro-kit](repro-kit/README.md).

 ## Citation

 ```